Giurgiu Clocktower: Watchtower

-This particular watchtower was built in a slightly inclined position at a height of 22 meters, aspects that make it unique in south-east of Europe.
-It was also used as an observation point for the military during the Austro-Russian-Turkish wars.
-It remained the tallest building in the city until the communist era, when an apartment building was built which surpassed it in height.

-Watchtower to clocktower
+Clocktower

 After the Ottoman Empire retreated from Romanian territory, the watchtower underwent several modifications.
-In the 19th century and after 1830, a clock was added to the tower eventually creating the present tower.
+In 1830 a clock was added to the tower, giving it its present general appearance.
 Its architecture was modified several times, especially in an attempt to repair various damage produced by the constant wars of the 19th century.
 Modifications began in 1830 and continued up to the First World War.
 During World War I, a large portion of Giurgiu was destroyed by a fire, including the upper floors of the tower.

-The clock's mechanism was replaced several times, with the original mechanism being discovered in 2005, which can be found at the Teohari Antonescu History Museum in Giurgiu.
-An interesting aspect regarding the tower is its hexagonal plan that surrounds the base which, in the 19th century served as a home to municipal firefighters, police, and City Hall.
-Teohari Antonescu Museum curator, Mircea Alexa, talks about the roles of the tower before the year 1906, stating “Principally, the firemen were hosted in the rooms of the tallest building in the city.”
-He continues, mentioned the period after the tower became a clocktower: “When the clock was put in place, part of the tower was cut to make room for the clock and the mechanism.
-Initially, the clock worked as a bell-- a town hall official pulled the bell to rally municipal meetings, this providing a very important municipal function.”
+The clock's mechanism was replaced several times, with the original one, rediscovered in 2005, now being housed by the Teohari Antonescu History Museum in Giurgiu.
+An interesting aspect regarding the tower is its hexagonal plan that surrounds the base which, in the 19th century served as a home to municipal firefighters, police, and town hall.
+Teohari Antonescu Museum curator, Mircea Alexa, talks about the roles of the tower before the year 1906, stating that "the firemen were hosted in the rooms of the tallest building in the city. ...
+When the clock was put in place, part of the tower was cut to make room for the clock and the mechanism.
+Initially, the clock worked as a bell - a town hall official pulled the bell to rally municipal meetings, this providing a very important municipal function."

-As Giurgiu expanded and developed, city urban plans included the Clocktower as the central point of the city.
-Emil Paunescu, the director of the Teohari Antonescu Museum in Giurgiu, explains that the first inclusion of the tower in urban development was done by Austrian engineer Morris Van Ott in the official city plans.
-Paunescu goes on to say that “the earliest plan is from 1832 and encompasses the same concept as that found in the city Braila, which also had the same author for that city's urban plan.
-Another urban planning characteristic is that in its center there was once a circular area that locals called The Saucer (farfuria cu tei) due to its round shape.
-This was the historic location of the city’s main promenade.”